pantheon-systems/documentation/source/content/guides/decoupled/overview/06-fes-multidev.md

 integration: [--]
 ---

-This section provides information on the Front-End Sites Multidev workflow, and configuration steps to connect your Front-End Site to a Multidev environment.
+This section provides information on the Front-End Sites Multidev workflow, configuration steps to connect your Front-End Site to a Multidev environment, and information on Multidev branch builds.

 ## Front-End Sites Multidev Development Workflow